 The Blackford Centre Diploma

 The diploma delivered much-needed confidence during the very early days of my copywriting career.
-Even though there was a fair bit of the course content I knew from holding professional writing jobs, having a certification stopped me from feeling like a total newbie and went some way to putting a lid on my imposter syndrome.
+Even though there was a fair bit of the course content I knew from holding professional writing jobs, having a certification stopped me from feeling like a total newbie and went some way to putting a lid on imposter syndrome.

 Copyblogger Authority Certification